How to start a travel agency

 Your business won’t grow by itself.
 Once you’ve successfully established your brand and are turning a healthy revenue, it’s time to focus on expansion.

 If you’re a solo operation or a small team, consider bringing on more talent to help ease workflows or help you expand into new areas.
-If you don’t have the budget for full-time workers, hiring independent contractors can be a more cost-effective way to relieve the burden from your existing team, or one-person show.
+If you don’t have the budget for full-time workers, hiring independent contractors can be a more cost-effective way to relieve the burden from your existing team or one-person show.
+That way, you can expand your business’s capacity during peak seasons (like school summer holidays) without committing to permanent fixed payroll costs.

 How much does it cost to start a travel agency?